 LIMITATIONS.

+The lack of a pre-logging baseline of soil samples limited the depth of interpretation that our results could support in this study.
+Due to this limitation we were unable to easily extrapolate our results to a strong correlation with logging.
 Another limitation of this study was the possibility of soil mixing between the A and O horizons caused by the movement of timber harvesting equipment in this area (58).
 This could mean that the soil horizons are not as clearly defined as in an environment with little disturbance.
 Additionally, our focus on the British Columbian Douglas-fir ecozone limits the extrapolation of our results, which cannot be applied to similar timber harvesting sites in locations outside of British Columbia, nor to timber harvesting sites for different tree species.

 CONCLUSIONS AND FUTURE DIRECTIONS